jhallen/exorsim/doc/usage.md

 <p>exbug.bin contains EXBUG at $F000 - $FBFF and the diskette controller at
 $E800 - $EBFF.</p>

-<p>exorsim inspects the image and detects either EXBUG-1.1 and EXBUG-1.2.
+<p>EXORsim inspects the image and detects either EXBUG-1.1 and EXBUG-1.2.
-If either of these is detected, the INCH (input character) function is intercepted and emulated.
-This tends to work better than ACIA polling</p>
+If either of these is detected, the EXBUG INCH (input character) function is intercepted and emulated.
+If they are not detected, ACIA polling is used for input</p>

 <p>I saved the images right at the point where the disk boot function is
 called so that EXORsim immediately boots the DOS instead of going into the monitor.
-This automatic booting is suppressed if EXBUG is not detected (for MDOS), or if the "-x" option is specificied on the command line.</p>
+This automatic booting is suppressed if EXBUG is not detected (for MDOS), or if the "-x" option is specified on the command line.</p>

 <h3>About diskette images</h3>